5 Pieces of Advice for Lower Back Pain from our Chiropractors at Zen Care Physical Medicine

 Lower back pain is pain that occurs in the waist and can be spread down to the buttocks and legs.
 This is a very common health problem with more than 3 million new cases reported per year in the United States.

-Below are some advice by our chiropractors at Zen Care Physical Medicine in Irvine to help our patients avoid lower back pain.
+Below are some advice by our Irvine chiropractors to help our patients avoid lower back pain.

 Top 5 advice for your back pain